-While trespassing may be seen as a legal offense, squatting means moving into an abandoned
+While trespassing may be seen as a legal offence, squatting means moving into an abandoned

 or unused house.
-Thus, if you have squatters in your home and there’s no other legal offense,
+Thus, if you have squatters in your home and there’s no other legal offence,

 your dispute may be treated as a civil issue, and getting the squatters to evict could be difficult.